Allocating Positional Goods: A Mechanism Design Approach: Model

-Intuitively, under full separation, the interim status equals the quantile (i.e., $s(\theta)=F(\theta)$).
-In contrast, (partially) pooling multiple types into the same positional good makes the status $s(\theta)$ a mean-preserving spread of $F(\theta)$ in the quantile space because the value of the positional good becomes lower than its face value---i.e., the value under full separation.
+To provide some intuition, first consider the full separation case where each participating buyer is assigned to a distinct tier.
+Each participant's status is just their quantile: $s(\theta)=F(\theta)$.
+Then, when buyers $\theta \in [\lbar\theta_i,\bar\theta_i]$ are pooled into the same tier $x_i>0$, the status of that tier becomes the average quantile of the buyers in the pool because

+Thus, pooling coarsens the status profile across buyers, while preserving the aggregate status, making their status a mean-preserving spread of the quantile.
+Randomization also preserves this relationship for each realization $\omega$ and expands the set of feasible status profiles to the exact set of mean-preserving spreads through convexification.

-\begin{example*}[Two Status Levels] Suppose there are two levels of positional goods, low-level $(p_L, s_L)$ and high-level $(p_H, s_H)$, where $p_L = 0$ (so there is no exclusion).
-Denote by $\theta^*$ the cutoff type whose is indifferent between the two (determined by $p_H$).
-The consumer buys $s_H$ if and only if $\theta\geq \theta^*$.
-Then, the interim status is
+\begin{example}[Two tiers] Suppose there are two levels of positional goods, $(p_L, s_L)$ and $(p_H, s_H)$.
+Assume $p_L = 0$ so that every buyer participates ($\theta_0=0$).
+Let $\theta^*$ denote the type who is indifferent between the two levels, which is determined by $p_H$.
+Then, the induced status profile is

-It is straightforward to check that $\E[s] = 1/2$ and that $ \int_{\theta}^{\bar\theta} s(\theta') \d F(\theta') \leq \int_{\theta}^{\bar\theta} F(\theta') \d F(\theta')$ for all $\theta \in [0,\bar \theta]$ (with equality at $0$, $\theta^*$, and $\bar \theta$).
+It is straightforward to check that $\E[s] = 1/2$ and that $ \int_{\theta}^{\bar\theta} s(t) \d F(t) \leq \int_{\theta}^{\bar\theta} F(t) \d F(t)$ for all $\theta \in [0,\bar \theta]$, with equality at $\theta = 0$, $\theta^*$, and $\bar \theta$.

-\end{example*}
+\end{example}